sindrigils/Botnet/README.md

 d529e941509eb9e9b9cfaeae1fe7ca23

 These are md5 hashes, which were cracked using a rainbow table online (crackstation.net), the hashes that we collected loosely translate to:

+# Info
+If for some reason we don't qualify for the whole 5 bonus points, we have can still get 1 more bonus points since we have send to a lot of different groups and you can find 5 different groups in the logs for an extra 1 bonus points.

 "Not receiving the generator ...that stuff comes from hardware room.", which seems to be an unintended radio transmission of the UVB-76 russian spy radio station, which is now under the callsign ANVF, and the names (Boris, Mikhail, Anna, Nikolai and Ivan) seem to be identifers.